ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 ## CDN

-To use CKEditor with cdn you need to import `loadCKEditorCloud` and call it inside `ngOnInit` with provided `version` in the configuration.
+To use CKEditor&nbsp;5 with CDN you need to import `loadCKEditorCloud` and call it inside `ngOnInit` with `version` provided in the configuration.

 ```js
 import { Component } from '@angular/core';